 After its development, did this technique pave the way for researchers to explore new questions within a specific scientific field?
 If so, how?

-Carlie LaLone: The initial focus of SeqAPASS was on chemical targets, however, out research is expanding to explore primary metabolizing enzymes, transport proteins, and proteins involved in bioaccumulation.
+Carlie LaLone: The initial focus of SeqAPASS was on chemical targets, however, ourresearch is expanding to explore primary metabolizing enzymes, transport proteins, and proteins involved in bioaccumulation.
 In addition, our groups is currently exploring predictions of intermediate host species for COVID-19.

 Thank you for addressing our questions.
 We will incorporate your answers and suggestions and send you the final script before your filming day.
 You will also receive detailed preparation instructions in the email accompanying the final script.